-It is the role of the Department of Health to:
+The role of the Department of Health to:

-- ensure that the National Care Experience Programme operates in line with current national policy, remains informed and responds as appropriate to any changes in the national direction of health and social care, healthcare legislation and national policy - respond to and mitigate identified risks as appropriate - deliver on the Department of Health's element of the National Care Experience Programme Communications and Stakeholder Engagement Plans - proactively use the findings of the National Care Experience Programme to inform the development and implementation of policy and legislation as appropriate - inform and support the identification of further areas of health and social care to survey, based on national priority.
+- ensure that the National Care Experience Programme operates in line with current national policy, remains informed and responds as appropriate to any changes in the national direction of health and social care, healthcare legislation and national policy - respond to and mitigate identified risks, as appropriate - deliver on the Department of Health's element of communications and stakeholder engagement plans - proactively use the findings of the National Care Experience Programme to inform the development and implementation of policy and legislation, as appropriate - inform and support the identification of further areas of health and social care to survey, based on national priority.

 Throughout the programme, the Department of Health's Steering Group representatives will provide vision and leadership to ensure the success of the National Care Experience Programme.
-The Department will also participate in the advancement of the National Care Experience Programme Strategy though representation on advisory groups, and through participation in stakeholder feedback, as appropriate.
+The Department of Health will also participate in the advancement of the National Care Experience Programme Strategy though representation on advisory groups, and through participation in stakeholder feedback as appropriate.

-The Department will promote and expand care experience insights across the healthcare sector using the findings from the National Care Experience Programme to inform and improve national healthcare policy, legislation and vision, as well as identify areas of priority for health services in Ireland, where it deems it appropriate to do so.
+The Department of Health will promote and expand care experience insights across the healthcare sector using the findings from the National Care Experience Programme to inform and improve national healthcare policy, legislation and vision and to identify areas of priority for health services in Ireland, where it deems it appropriate to do so.